zijingz3/zijingz3.github.io/contents/home.md

-I am currently a quant developer at London Stock Exchange Group, New York Office.
+I am currently a Quant Developer at London Stock Exchange Group, New York Office.

 #### Contact